The 7 Best Whole-House Water Filter and Softener Combos: Reviewed and Compared (2023)

 Tech check

-Alongside checking the best use case for each product on our list, we also complete an analysis of the technology at play.
+Along with checking the best use case for each product on our list, we also complete an analysis of the technology at play.
 This is different because we focus on the science behind the different filter media being used.

 Robust literature exists on all the different filter technologies out there, and if something new is actually good, there’s data to support it.
-For a product to make it to the next phase of our review, the technology has to pass our test.

 Learn more about the tech check portion of our review process.